xxhong/RestSharp/docs/usage/README.md

 }
 ```

-There's some magic here that RestSharp takes care of so you don't have to.
+There's some magic here that RestSharp takes care of, so you don't have to.

 The API returns XML, which is automatically detected and deserialized to the Call object using the default `XmlDeserializer`.
-By default a RestRequest is made via a GET HTTP request.
-You can change this by setting the `Method` property of `RestRequest`
-or specifying the method in the constructor when creating an instance (covered below).
-Parameters of type `UrlSegment` have their values injected into the URL based on a matching token name existing in the Resource property value.
-`AccountSid` is set in `TwilioApi.Execute` because it is common to every request.
+By default, the request is made as GET HTTP request.
+You can change this by setting the `Method` property of `RestRequest` or specifying the method in the constructor when creating an instance (covered below).
+Parameters of type `UrlSegment` have their values injected into the URL based on a matching token name existing in the Resource property value. `AccountSid` is set in `TwilioApi.Execute` because it is common to every request.
 We specify the name of the root element to start deserializing from.
 In this case, the XML returned is `<Response><Call>...</Call></Response>` and since the Response element itself does not contain any information relevant to our model, we start the deserializing one step down the tree.

 You can also make POST (and PUT/DELETE/HEAD/OPTIONS) requests: